About Governor Bentley

 During his time in office, Governor Bentley led legislative efforts to increase incentives for new businesses and industries, to streamline government services and reduce spending.
 In December 2013, Governor Bentley announced that his administration saved taxpayers one billion dollars in just three years by right-sizing Alabama’s government.

 Prior to becoming Governor, Dr. Bentley served two terms in the Alabama House of Representatives.
 He represented House District 63 in Tuscaloosa.
 He was born and raised in Shelby County and graduated from The University of Alabama School of Medicine.
 He was commissioned Captain in the United States Air Force.
-Upon completion of his military service, he completed his residency in Dermatology at UAB.
+Upon completion of his military service, he completed his residency in Dermatology at the UA School of Medicine.

 Dr. Bentley moved to Tuscaloosa in 1974 and established his own dermatology practice.
 Under his leadership, Alabama Dermatology Associates grew to become one of the largest dermatology practices in the Southeast.